 To be considered for membership an applicant must meet minimum requirements in order to be brought to a formal vote.
 Applicants must:

 Express a direct desire to join the organization via open online application.
-In 2018 the open application period will run July 1 through July 31.
+That period will run April 1 through April 30.

 Submit an application consisting of:

 - A 500-word letter of introduction explaining why they want to be considered for membership and what they would bring to the membership.

 - A resume of their critical writing history.